GrimFlash/BBCF-Improvement-Mod-GGPO/README.md

 * Updating and organizing the [wiki](https://github.com/GrimFlash/BBCF-Improvment-Mod-GGPO/wiki)
 * Testing early-access reases and reporting [issues](https://github.com/GrimFlash/BBCF-Improvment-Mod-GGPO/issues/new) on the issue tracker
 * Spreading the word and recruiting new players and contributors!
+* Joining the [Discord](https://discord.gg/MnTR3Qp) and chatting with us

 ## Why GGPO?
 Why BBCF?
 Why now?
-While lockstep netcode was considered industry standard for many years (including triple-A titles like _Street Fighter IV_), its failures have been severe and widespread (_Ultimate Marvel vs. Capcom 3_ and _King of Fighters XIII_).
+While lockstep netcode was considered industry standard for many years (including titles such as Street Fighter IV), its flaws have become more omnipresent throughout the years.

-In the last decade, many prominent fighting-game developers have documented the negative player effects that lockstep netcode and its necessary input latency create.
+In the last decade, numerous fighting-game developers have documented the negative player effects that lockstep netcode and its necessary input latency create.
 Instead, developers and community members alike have espoused the virtues of rollback-based netcode, including